What is tenant insurance?

 Tenant insurance is coverage that protects you and your personal items if you rent your home.
 Industry pros explain how it works and offer answers to your questions.

-If you cause a grease fire, for example, and there’s smoke damage to your apartment, your neighbour’s apartment and communal areas outside of your rented space, you’ll have to cough up all related expenses.
+It also protects renters against liability.
+According to the Insurance Bureau of Canada (IBC), tenants are legally responsible for property damages—accidental or otherwise—and for any injuries their visitors may suffer.
+If you’re not properly insured and you cause a grease fire that results in smoke damage to your apartment, you could owe for more damages.
+Say, your neighbour’s apartment and communal areas outside of your rented space, you’ll have to cough up all the related expenses.
 Similarly, if someone slips and falls in your rental, financial responsibility falls squarely on you, not the property owner.
+Tenant insurance is there to protect you in instances like these.

 Watch: What is Tenant Insurance?

-Basic tenant or renters insurance policies typically include three different types of coverage:
+Basic tenant or renter’s insurance policies typically include three different types of coverage:

 Additional living expenses: If you have to leave your rental space while it’s being repaired, this coverage will pay for additional expenses, like hotel bills, meals and moving costs (also subject to limits).
 The key word here is “additional.”
 This means it will cover anything above and beyond your regular expenses.
 So, for example, if your rent is $1,500 a month and you now have to pay $2,000 a month to stay in a hotel, your insurance will cover the additional $500 a month.

-So, if you’re renting a two- or three-bedroom apartment versus a one-bedroom, there are likely going to be more belongings to insure.
-Insurance brokers and agents can help you find the best quote for the most coverage.
-“The best thing to do is shop around or talk to an insurance broker who can compare prices for you and find the coverage that suits your needs,” he adds.
+Before purchasing a policy, the best thing to do is shop around or talk to an insurance broker who can compare prices and find the coverage that suits your needs.
 (Read more about the cost of insurance for renters here.)

 The amount of coverage you will need depends on the value of your belongings and the kinds of accidents you wish to protect yourself from.
-It’s recommended that you purchase enough renter’s insurance to be able to cover the cost of replacing all your possessions if they are stolen, lost or damaged.
+It’s recommended you purchase enough renter’s insurance to be able to cover the cost of replacing all your possessions if they are stolen, lost or damaged.

 You will also need to decide if your policy’s standard coverages meet your needs or if you want to purchase additional coverage.
 Common coverage add-ons, known as endorsements, include: